 - For the election of directors, the three nominees receiving the most "For" votes (among votes properly cast in person or by proxy) will be elected.
-Only votes "For" or "Withheld" will affect the outcome. - To be approved, Proposal No. 2, an amendment to the Company's 2000 Equity Incentive Plan to: (i) increase the number of shares authorized for issuance under the 2000 Plan by 500,000 shares of common stock from an aggregate total of 5,322,222 shares to 5,822,222 shares, (ii) provide that if any shares subject to a stock award that are not delivered to a participant because such shares are withheld for payment of taxes, or the stock award is exercised through a reduction of shares subject to the stock award (i.e., "net exercised"), or if the exercise price of any stock award is satisfied by tendering shares of common stock held by the participant, then the number of shares that are not delivered or are so tendered shall not remain available for issuance under the 2000 Plan, and (iii) provide that the number of shares available for issuance under the 2000 Plan be reduced by one share for each share of stock subject to a stock option or a stock appreciation right with a strike price of at least 100% of the fair market value of the underlying common stock on the grant date, and by one and four tenths (1.4) shares for each share of stock subject to any other type of award issued under the 2000 Plan, must receive a "For" vote from the majority of shares present and entitled to vote either in person or by proxy.
+Only votes "For" or "Withheld" will affect the outcome. - To be approved, Proposal No. 2, a 2,275,000 share increase in the number of shares of common stock authorized for issuance under the Company's 2000 Equity Incentive Plan and the elimination of the Board's ability to reprice options without stockholder approval, clarifying that the plan allows for the granting of restricted stock units, stock appreciation rights and performance grants, clarifying that the plan allows for the "net exercise" of options, increasing the minimum exercise price of Nonstatutory Stock Options to 100% of the fair market value of common stock on the date of grant and the elimination of the "evergreen" provision, which provides for an annual increase on each December 2nd until December 2, 2009 equal to the lesser of (a) 2% of the shares of our common stock outstanding on December 2nd of the applicable year, (b) 444,444 shares of our common stock and (c) such number of shares as determined by our Board prior to December 2nd of the applicable year must receive a "For" vote from the majority of shares present and entitled to vote either in person or by proxy.
 If you "Abstain" from voting, it will have the same effect as an "Against" vote.
-Broker non-votes will have no effect.

-• To be approved, Proposal No. 3, ratification of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2006, must receive a "For" vote from the majority of shares present and entitled to vote either in person or by proxy.
+Broker non-votes will have no effect. - To be approved, Proposal No. 3, a 225,000 share increase in the number of shares of common stock authorized for issuance under the Company's 2000 Non-Employee Directors' Stock Option Plan, an 8,333 share increase in the number of shares of common stock subject to the annual option grant to each non-employee director under the plan, an 13,333 share increase in the number of shares of common stock subject to the initial option grant to each new non-employee director, the elimination of the Board's ability to reprice options without stockholder approval, clarifying that the plan allows for the "net exercise" of options, provide that shares not issued pursuant to a "net exercise" will not be available for future issuance and the amendment of the vesting schedule under the plan, must receive a "For" vote from the majority of the shares present and entitled to vote either in person or by proxy.
+If you "Abstain" from voting, it will have the same effect as an "Against" vote.
+Broker non-votes will have no effect. - To be approved, Proposal No. 4, ratification of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2005, must receive a "For" vote from the majority of shares present and entitled to vote either in person or by proxy.
 If you "Abstain" from voting, it will have the same effect as an "Against" vote.
 Broker non-votes will have no effect.